Lasting Power of Attorney UK: A Carer’s Step-By-Step Guide

 26th November 2025

-If you’re caring for a loved one, you may be wondering how to help them manage decisions safely and legally.
-A Lasting Power of Attorney (LPA) is one of the most important tools available, but the process can feel intimidating if you’re doing it for the first time.
-Below is a carer-friendly, step-by-step guide written in a simple Q&A format, so people can quickly find and understand exactly what they need.
+If you’re caring for a loved one, helping them manage their decision making safely and legally is really central to your role.
+The process of applying for an Lasting Power of Attorney can feel intimidating if you’re doing it for the first time, so here’s a carer-friendly, step-by-step guide so you can quickly understand what you’re dealing with.

-An LPA is a legal document that allows someone (the donor) to give trusted people (attorneys) the authority to make decisions if they lose mental capacity.
-There are two types:
+An LPA allows someone to give people they trust the authority to make decisions if they lose mental capacity.
+There are two types of LPA:

-- Health & Welfare LPA: covers care, daily routines, medical treatment.
+- Health & Welfare LPA, which covers care, daily routines, medical treatment.

-- Property & Financial Affairs LPA: covers money, bills, banking and property.
+- Property & Financial Affairs LPA, which covers money, bills, banking and property.

-As a carer, you may be helping the donor understand or complete this process, but the decision to create an LPA must always be their own.
+As a carer, you may be helping the donor apply for their LPA, but the decision to create it in the first place must always be of their own free will.

-How Does a Carer Help Someone Set Up an LPA?
+How can a Carer help someone set up an LPA?

-You can support with organisation and explanation, but you must not influence their decisions.
-Your role is practical, not persuasive.
+You can support with organising getting the task done and explaining things as you go, but you’re not there t influence their decisions.
+Your role is a practical one, not as a persuader.

 Q: Where do you begin as a carer?

-A: Start by choosing the right forms.
-The donor needs:
+A: Start by choosing the right forms .
+The donor needs either or both these:

 - Form LP1F (Property & Finance)